exakat/exakat-docs/Reference/Rules/Structures/CoalesceAndConcat.rst

 Coalesce And Concat
 +++++++++++++++++++

-  The concatenation operator dot has precedence over the coalesce operator ??.
+  The concatenation operator ``.`` has precedence over the coalesce operator ``??``.

+It is recommended to add parenthesis to make this expression explicit.

 .. code-block:: php